tfranssen/dynamic-ess/README.md

 ### Settings
 * `lowChargeLimit` this is the threshold used to start charging.
 Default = 0.8, charging starts in this case 20% below daily average
+* `highThreshold` = Constant to set the high threshold for selling.
+Default =1.2.
+Only used in Mode 2
+* `chargeHours` = Number of hours to charge during the cheapest hours.
+Only used in Mode 3
 * `dateToday` If 1, date is today, if 0 date is tomorrow, for testing only.
 Default is 1
 * `tz` Time zone, default is: "Europe/Amsterdam"
 * `plotImage` If 1 an image is plotted to show when charging will start